Umicore Brugge

 Solution

-Filling process via filling below level
+Filling process via under-mirror filling

 Cleaning